d-e-s-o/apcacli/README.md

 - listing and retrieving general asset information
 - streaming of account and trade events

-It support both the paper trading as well as the live API endpoints.
+It supports both the paper trading as well as the live API endpoints.

 Usage